rustynymph/CS3308/README.md

-# CS3308 -- Fireproof
+# Fireproof
-Software Engineering Methods and Tools
+Team Members: Annie Kelly, Tyler Tafoya, Kara James, Tori Augustine Developed for CSCI 3308: Software Engineering Methods and Tools

 ##Organization of Repository:
 We sorted our files into the following folders: